Samiii777/ML-Bench/benchmarks/ComfyUI/README.md

 # ComfyUI Benchmark

-This benchmark tests FLUX.1-schnell image generation using ComfyUI as the backend.
+This benchmark tests FLUX.1 image generation (schnell and dev variants) using ComfyUI as the backend.

 ## Structure